 - Find yourself a blender and hop on the green-smoothie train.
 Use 1 banana (fresh or frozen), 1-2 cups baby spinach, kale, or other green, leafy vegetable.
 Add a liquid component.
 You can use almond milk, soymilk, low-fat dairy, yogurt, etc. You may want to add frozen or fresh berries for a fruity sweetness.
 Blend well!

 - Oatmeal is a great way to start your day.
 Cook old-fashioned oats in the microwave for 3 minutes (keep an eye on the bowl though, as sometimes it can overflow).
 You can add nuts, fresh or dried fruit, peanut or almond butter, or coconut flakes with banana and mango for a tropical treat!

 - If you eat eggs, have an egg-cellent experience (ha!) by eating your eggs in a whole grain tortilla with a tablespoon of shredded cheese and avocado.
-If that doesn’t tickle your fancy, you can be a nut like me and cook hardboiled eggs, removing the yolk and filling the center of the remaining egg white with a dollop of peanut butter.
+If that doesn’t tickle your fancy, you can cook hardboiled eggs, remove the yolk and filling the center of the remaining egg white with a dollop of peanut butter.